IlluminusLimited/pgdice/README.md

 - `logger_factory` - Optional: A factory that will return a logger to use.
   - Defaults to `proc { Logger.new(STDOUT) }`

-- `logger` - Optional: The logger to use.
-  - If unspecified will be lazily initialized via `logger_factory`

 - `approved_tables` - Optional: (but not really) The tables to allow modification on.
   - If you want to manipulate database tables with this gem you're going to need to provide this data.
     - See the [Approved Tables Configuration](#approved-tables-configuration) section for more.